Evyweb/ioctopus/README.md

-# A simple IOC container in Typescript (DRAFT)
+# A simple IOC container for Typescript

 ![logo-ioctopus.png](assets/logo-ioctopus.png)

 ## Introduction
-This is just a **draft** of an attempt to create a simple IOC (Inversion of Control) container in Typescript.
+An IOC (Inversion of Control) container for Typescript.
-The idea behind is to create a simple container that can be used to register and resolve dependencies working with functions and without reflect metadata.
+The idea behind is to create a simple container that can be used to register and resolve dependencies working with classes & functions but without reflect metadata.
 It is using simple Typescript code, so it can be used in any project without any dependency.
-Should work in NextJS middleware and edge runtime.
+Works in NextJS middleware and edge runtime.
-Remember that it is just a draft and it is not ready for production.

 ## Installation
 ```npm i @evyweb/ioctopus```